forgo/the-elements-of-web-style/README.md

 1) Some style is truly iterative, creative, and not process-oriented.

-There truly is not a one-size fits all solution for style.
-The goal of this guide is to help you recognize where you are making your life difficult, so you can spend time on a truly creative process.
+There is no one-size fits all solution for style.
+The goal of this guide is to help you recognize where you are making your life difficult, so you can spend more time on a truly creative process.

 2) No matter the convention you employ, be _consistent_.